BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 ```cpp
 void waitForServos()
 ```
-    to:    The angle of the servo horn, between 0 to 180.
+    to:    the angle of the servo horn, between 0 to 180.
     speed: defaults to 3.
-Sets the speed of the servo, between 1 to 5.
-Specifying the speed in the moveServo() method changes the general default speed for that servo.
+Sets the default speed of the servo, 1 to 5 (1 = slowest).
+Specifying the speed in the moveServo() method also changes the default speed for that servo.

 sonar:
 ------